A Resolution Condemning White Supremacy Causes Chaos at the Southern Baptist Convention

 “For pastors like me in a normal-sized Baptist church, these issues really matter.”

 Delay notwithstanding, the leaders’ sense of urgency was obvious.
 Gaines urged the body to let the world know that “we decry, we come against every kind of racism that there is.”
-He encouraged people to grant the new procedural request, allowing the committee to present the resolution again.
+He encouraged people to grant the new procedural request, allowing the committee to present the resolution again on Wednesday.
 Ballots went up all over the room—Gass said it looked like there wasn’t a single “no” vote.
 “The affirmative has it,” Gaines said, “praise the living God.”

 Over the last several years, the Southern Baptist Convention has made “racial reconciliation” one of its priorities, building on work begun in 1995 when it first apologized for its role in sustaining and promoting slavery.
 In 2015, the denomination passed a resolution supporting racial reconciliation, and in 2016, it called on Christians to stop displaying the Confederate battle flag.